-Credit Counselling and Consumer Education Services
+Credit Counselling and Consumer Education ServicesWillowbridge Community Services 519-753-4173

-Family Counselling of Brant519-753-417354 Brant Avenue, Brantford, N3T 3G8E-mail: office@fccb.ca, website: www.fccb.caCounselling and assistance to reduce debt, develop a workablebudget and prevent further credit and debt problems.
-There isno charge for budget counselling or educational workshops;nominal fees are charged for a debt repayment plan.
+E-mail: office@willowbridge.ca website: www.willowbridge.ca Counselling and assistance to reduce debt, develop a workable budget and prevent further credit and debt problems.
+There is no charge for budget counselling or educational workshops; nominal fees are charged for a debt repayment plan.
+Please be advised the Family Counselling Centre of Brant has changed its name to Willowbridge Community Services.

 You can channel your newfound confidence and energy into activities that make you happy, fulfilled and prosperous.
-See pages 88-93 for information on education, training and employment opportunities.
+See pages 93-97 for information on education, training and employment opportunities.